Can you tell me how your program works?

 What does a follow-up appoint consist of?

 Follow-up appointments are necessary due to the fact that these are controlled medications.
-We will check you in, weigh you, check your progress using the BMI calculation, check your blood pressure, answer any of your questions and concerns, reinforce behavioral changes related to nutrition and exercise, give you the Vitamin B12 injection, and a 30 day supply of the appetite suppressant.
+We will check you in, weigh you, check your progress using the BMI calculation, check your blood pressure, answer any of your questions and concerns, reinforce behavioral changes related to nutrition and exercise, give you the Vitamin B12 injection (or Vitamin injection of your choice), and a 30 day supply of the appetite suppressant.

 Do I have to schedule an appointment or do you accept walk-ins?